Drupal - Special Role: Course listings in Drupal

 Creating Course Pages

 Go to your Group Management screen for the department in which you need to add a Course page and select Course from the “Add Content to..” right sidebar.
-In this example, we are in the Anthropology department’s Group Management screen.
+In this example, we are in the Biology department’s Group Management screen.

 screenshot links to add content

-This will take you to the Create Course screen
+This will take you to the Create Course screen.

 screenshot course edit screen